- Coinberry is a Canadian cryptocurrency exchange platform with headquarters in Toronto.

 - Supports Canadian dollars by default.
 Other currencies need to be converted at the rate at that point in time.

-- Limited choice of altcoins compared to other cryptocurrency exchanges, especially globally available exchanges like Binance.
+- Limited choice of altcoins compared to other cryptocurrency exchanges.

 There are many alternatives to Coinberry.
 These are some of Canada's best known and most popular crypto exchanges.